mozilla/kitsune/docs/development.rst

 If we're also doing a production push, first push next to production and verify that everything is fine.
 Then continue.

-1. rebase the special branch on top of next
+1. Tell the other sumo devs to hold off on pushing to master branch and deploying.
+Preferably by email and IRC.
+2. Once you've told everyone, land the changes in master.
-2. push the stage 1 commit to production
+3. Deploy the stage 1 commit to production.
-3. verify that search works (maybe we should write a script for this?)
+4. Verify that search works.
-4. reindex to the new write index
+5. Destructively reindex to the new write index.
-5. when reindexing is done, push the stage 2 commit to production
+6. When reindexing is done, push the stage 2 commit to production.
-6. verify that search works
+7. Verify that search works.
-7. verify new bugs that have been fixed with the new search code
+8. Verify bugs that were fixed with the new search code.

 Pretty sure this process allows us to back out at any time with minimal downtime.